** This article was reviewed and updated on January 27, 2024. **

 33286, Removal, subcutaneous cardiac rhythm monitor

 Rationale: The physician performed only the professional review and interpretation of the remote interrogation device evaluation during a 30-day period.
-The technical portion of the monitoring was performed by the manufacturer’s rep. Therefore, the physician may only report for the professional component of the service.
+The manufacturer’s rep performed the technical portion of the monitoring.
+Therefore, the physician may only report for the professional component of the service.

 In the Index, look up Monitoring/Cardiac/ Subcutaneous Cardiac Rhythm Monitor System/Interrogation device evaluation(s), (remote) up to 30 days, 93298.
 In the Tabular, we can verify this code as: